-Yes, I have a small showroom in my workshop, located in a beautiful rural setting in South Central Wisconsin.
+Yes, I have a small showroom in my workshop, an 1800’s barn located in a beautiful rural setting south of Jamestown, New York.
 Open by appointment.
 You can find my contact info and directions on my Contact page.

 Over the years, I have developed a line of fairly “standard” pieces – dressers, beds, etc. Many of these are featured in the furniture gallery, along with the unique designs.
 Furniture portfolios in PDF form are available in the furniture galleries.
 Please contact me for current pricing information.